GarethAubrey/Rock-paper-scissors/README.md

 * Content - Some CSS styling was from Code Institute example code.
 * Media - Images for icons were taken from Google images.
+* Source Code - Taken from a YouTube channel called BroCode.